DD Service Array

 - Independent Providers are typically people you know.
 You can select anyone who is not legally responsible for you.
 You are responsible for locating, hiring, firing, scheduling, training, and supervising your provider.
 Once you choose your provider, the state has an approval process to ensure requirements are met.
 Your DD Coordinator can help you get a person connected with Human Resources.
 Independent providers may not meet the requirements to provide all service types.

-- Agency Providers complete a certification process with DDD.
+- Agency Providers complete a certification process with DHHS.
 They are responsible for hiring, firing, scheduling, training, and paying staff members.
 They provide direct services for you.
 There are many agency providers across the state.
 The DD Agency Providers Directory includes alphabetical and geographical listings, as well as what services agency providers offer.

 Service Coordination will work with you to determine what services are available to you and how they can meet your needs.